fscek/fscek.github.io/README.md

 Using jsDeliver as the CDN, grabbing assets from [the other repo hosting the files](https://github.com/fscek/szch-me-assets), inserting them in their respective JSONs and rendering them using the JS scripts.

+Some future plans and improvements are addressed via the repository's GitHub Issues page.
 WIP at the moment, hosted on GitHub Pages and Cloudflare DNS.